matt-suncy/symbols-from-video/README.md

 After downloading the folders for each video, move them to the "videos" directory.

 The model architectures, training, and hyperparameter sweep code can be found in "models/contrastive_RBVAE" (trained on pixels) and "models/percep_RBVAE" (trained on precomputed embeddings).
+It is recommended that after downloading the models to a new directory with path "scripts/evaluation/best_models".

 Transition flags and other details about the videos concerning training can be found in "videos/frames/transition_flag.txt".